-To examine the effect of liquid flow rate on shattering, two flow rates were considered: 0.1 and 0.2 L/s.
-Figure 12 illustrates the SMD as a function of air velocity, for each of the two liquid flow rates.
-At least for these particular conditions, doubling the liquid flow rate roughly increased the mean droplet diameter by almost a factor of two.
+To examine the effect of liquid flow rate on shattering, two flow rates were considered: 0.1 L/s and 0.2 L/s.
+Figure 12 shows the SMD as a function of air velocity for each of the two liquid flow rates.
+For these particular conditions, doubling the liquid flow rate roughly increased the mean droplet diameter by almost a factor of two.